 - It is something that will engage the employees with a mission

-Pro tip: Come up with creative names for the awards and it will bring cheer to the entire team.
+Here’s a tip: come up with creative names for the awards and it will bring cheer to the entire team.
 Think along the lines of – ‘Rising Star’, ‘Consistent Performer’, ‘Tireless Marathoner’…and so on!

-While you are at it, why stop praising your employees only on LinkedIn?
+While you are at it, why stop with LinkedIn?
 Create appreciation posts, add some bells and whistles to them and that’s it.
 You will be all set to publicly recognize the efforts of your employees’ hard work.

-Make the most of features such as – Facebook and Instagram stories, get creative with filters, add some music, and do whatever it takes to jazz it up.
-This will surely bring joy to them and cut through the monotony of telecommuting.
+Make the most of Facebook and Instagram stories, get creative with filters, add some music, and do whatever it takes to jazz it up.
+As remote employee recognition ideas, they cost next to zero to create and implement.

 Acknowledging good work in front of everyone in the team also belongs to remote employee recognition ideas that you must try.
-Whether it is your daily huddle meetups or weekend virtual conferences, mention the employee who has done something noteworthy and clap/cheer for them.
+Whether it is your daily huddle or weekend virtual conferences, mention the employee who has done something noteworthy and clap for them.

 This exercise in exposing the great work done by the individual will also inspire others.
 Another way to show this type of appreciation is to indulge in a little performance by the entire team.
 Make them sing a special song to laud the colleague or maybe ask them to break into an impromptu dance.
 You get the drift, right?

 8. Let them indulge in wellness

 Health and wellness are trending topics, which go hand-in-hand with remote work.
 This is exactly the reason why you need to focus on self-care activities for your employees.